 - Busardo moro (Buteo rufinus).
-This is the Spanish name for the species not just the Atlas Long-Legged Buzzard.
+This is the Spanish name for the whole species not just the Atlas Long-Legged Buzzard (cirtensis).

 - Búho moro (Asio capensis).
-This is the species name not just the Moroccan subspecies (A. c. tingitanus).
+This is the species name not just the name of the Moroccan subspecies (A. c. tingitanus).

-- Búho berberisco (Bubo ascalaphus): although this name is still used by some Spanish birders, it’s the least established among other alternative names such as Búho del desierto or Búho del Sahara.
+- Búho berberisco (Bubo ascalaphus).
+Although this name is still used by some birders, it’s the least established among other alternative names such as Búho del desierto or Búho del Sahara.

 Do you know any other names from any language, please helm me complete this.

 Bergier, P. & Thévenot, M. 2010.
 Liste des oiseaux du Maroc.
 Mise à jour février 2010 (rév.
 3.0).
 Go-South Bull.
 7: 15-55.